-There are no restrictions on the form of the outcome: it could be any artform or channel – a performance, a poem, an interactive website or a song cycle for example – but the project must be achievable within twelve months ending May 2021.
+There are no restrictions on the form of the outcome: it could be any art form or channel – a performance, a poem, an interactive website, a song cycle etc. – but the project must be achievable within twelve months.
 It is expected that around £5,000 of the Award will be invested in the creation of new work.

-The process and deadline for submissions for the 2021/22 Prize: to be announced
+The process and deadline for submissions for the 2022/23 Prize are yet to be announced.

 Past Prize winners

 To find out more about past DARE Art Prize recipients and the DARE partnership, see here.

 “Winning the DARE Art Prize has been completely transformative to my development as an artist.
 It has provided the space to develop my practice in ways that wouldn’t have otherwise been possible.
 My collaborations with researchers at the University have ignited a line of inquiry that I will be exploring over the coming months and years.”

 “My collaborative research and development with staff at the University of Leeds, Opera North, and other organisations such as The Tetley in Leeds and National Science and Media Museum in Bradford was continuously rewarding and surprising.
 I consistently engaged in dialogues with creative researchers, artists, and engineers, and this project has proven to be incredibly fruitful in my imaginings of spaces of low-frequency sound and planetary sensuality.”